Mikveh

 In Orthodox Judaism, these regulations are steadfastly adhered to; consequently, the mikveh is central to an Orthodox Jewish community.
 Conservative Judaism also formally holds to the regulations.
-The existence of a mikveh is considered so important that, according to halacha, a Jewish community is required to construct a kosher mikveh even before building a synagogue, and must go to the extreme of selling Torah scrolls, or even a synagogue if necessary, to provide funding for its construction.
+The existence of a mikveh is considered so important that, according to Halakha, a Jewish community is required to construct a kosher mikveh even before building a synagogue, and must go to the extreme of selling Torah scrolls, or even a synagogue if necessary, to provide funding for its construction.

-Outside of Judaism, mikveh has its counterpart in Christianity, called baptism, though Christian baptism is one of the main requirements for conversion to Christianity, while the Jewish mikveh focuses mainly on ritual purity.

 Etymology

-Formed from the Semitic root ק-ו-ה (q-w-h, "collect").
-In the Hebrew Bible, the word is employed in the sense of "collection", including in the phrase מקוה המים (miqwêh hammayim, "collection of water") in Genesis 1:10; Exodus 7:19; and Leviticus 11:36.
-Ben Sira is the earliest author to use מקוה as a word for "pool" (Ecclus 43:20, 48:17), and the Mishnah is the earliest text to use it in the sense of "ritual bath".
+Formed from the Semitic root ק-ו-ה ('collect').
+In the Hebrew Bible, the word is employed in the sense of "collection", including in the phrase "וּלְמִקְוֵה הַמַּיִם" (lit.
+'And to the gathering of the waters') in Genesis 1:10, as well as in similar usages in Exodus 7:19, and Leviticus 1.
+Ben Sira, in the Jewish apocryphal Book of Sirach 10:13 (and at other points in the text), is the earliest author to use "מִקְוֶה" as a word for "pool", and the Mishnah is the earliest source to use it in the sense of "ritual bath".